Cpos64/R.E.M./PLANNER.md

 [] Shareable option to other social medias
 - ability to export post/log as a picture so the user can share on other social media platforms and increase REM exposure

-[] Fix sleep and dream charts
+[x] Fix sleep and dream charts
-- sleep charts not showing up, says "No sleep data yet." even though there is, just not for last 7 days.
+- sleep charts now appear even with no recent entries, allowing the user to switch windows.

 [] Fix avg labels on charts
 - hard to see labels on 30-d and 90-d charts